-This development proposal is within 100m of a watercourse.
-It is therefore required to apply for Water Use Authorisation in terms of section 21 of the National Water Act (Act 36 of 1998).
+The proposed development activities will trigger a water use licence in terms of Section 21 (c) and (i) of the National Water Act (Act 36 of 1998).

-The above listed legislation have general applicability to most development applications, and it is Groenkloof Ontwikkelings (Pty) Ltd responsibility to ensure that all contractors and employees are aware of their obligations in terms of these Acts.
+The above listed legislation has general applicability to most development applications, and it is The Home Market NPC's responsibility to ensure that all contractors and employees are aware of their obligations in terms of these Acts.
 This EMPr does not detract from any other legal requirements.